Michigan Home Insurance: Costs, Coverage & Best Companies 2026

 4. Install Smart Home Safety Devices

 Professionally monitored security systems, smart water leak detectors, and temperature sensors reduce your risk profile in the eyes of insurers.
-These devices typically earn discounts of 3% to 5% and can help prevent costly claims — especially frozen pipe detection during Michigan winters.
+These devices typically earn discounts of 5% to 15% and can help prevent costly claims, especially frozen pipe detection during Michigan winters.

 5. Maintain a Claims-Free History

-Going claim-free for three or more years typically earns discounts of 5% to 10%.
+Going claim-free for three or more years typically earns discounts of 5% to 15%, with some carriers like Farmers offering up to 25%.
 If you have a minor issue you can afford to fix out-of-pocket, it may be worth not filing a claim to preserve your discount status.

 6. Shop Quotes Annually

 Michigan's insurance market is competitive, and rates change frequently.
 Comparing quotes from at least 3 to 5 insurers every year is one of the most effective ways to ensure you're not overpaying.
-Given the state's recent 48% rate increase, switching carriers could save hundreds of dollars.
+Our guide on how to compare home insurance policies walks you through the process step by step.

 Pincher's Pro Tip

 Michigan homeowners who haven't shopped their home insurance in the past 12 months should get new quotes immediately.
-With premiums rising 48% heading into 2026, your current rate may no longer be competitive — even if you're happy with your insurer.
+With premiums up ~21% in 2025 and another ~8% projected for 2026, your current rate may no longer be competitive, even if you're happy with your insurer.

 Frequently Asked Questions About Michigan Home Insurance